dromotherm/documentation/pages/themis/DLCF/README.md

 ![schema](sch_BR_DLCF.svg)

-The building heated by this boiler room dates from the 1970/80s, with no insulation, a large number of metal doors and a roof seal to be reworked.
+The building heated by this boiler room dates from the 1970/80s, with little insulation, a large number of metal doors and a roof seal to be reworked.

 Around 2010, a Sofrel s500 PLC had been installed to control the boilers, but its configuration has not been properly achieved.